gitname/react-gh-pages/README.md

 ### 2. Create a React app

-- In this step, I'll use `create-react-app` to create a React app named `my-app`.
+- Create a React app named `my-app`:

+    > In case you want to use a different name from `my-app` (e.g. `web-ui`), you can accomplish that by replacing all occurrences of `my-app` in this tutorial, with that other name (i.e. `my-app` --> `web-ui`).

     ```shell
     $ npx create-react-app my-app
     ```

-    > That command will create a React app written in **JavaScript**.
-To create one written in [**TypeScript**](https://create-react-app.dev/docs/adding-typescript/#installation), you can issue _this_ command instead:
+    > That command will create a React app written in JavaScript.
+To create one written in [TypeScript](https://create-react-app.dev/docs/adding-typescript/#installation), you can issue this command instead:
     > ```shell
     > $ npx create-react-app my-app --template typescript
     > ```

-    > Either command will create a new folder named `my-app`, which will contain the newly-created React app.
+    That command will create a new folder named `my-app`, which will contain the source code of a React app.

-    I'll enter the new folder.
+    > In addition to containing the source code of the React app, that folder is also a Git repository.
+That characteristic of the folder will come into play in Step 6.

+- Enter the newly-created folder:

     ```shell
     $ cd my-app
     ```

-    All of the remaining commands shown in this tutorial can be run from that new folder.
+    All of the remaining commands shown in this tutorial can be run from that folder.

-    > Foreshadowing: In addition to containing the files that make up the React app, that new folder is also a Git repository.
-I will utilize that characteristic in step 6.

 ### 3. Install the `gh-pages` package as a development dependency